shapeshed/flim/README.md

     │   └── index.html
     ├── post-3
         └── index.html
+    ├── sitemap.xml

 ## Posts Structure

 Posts are written using vanilla markdown and use JSON for metadata.
+GitHub markdown is supported.

     {
       "layout": "post",